-Liaison relating to reviews and own motion investigations
+Liaison relating to reviews

-The Office undertook a range of liaison activities in relation to its reviews of child deaths and family and domestic violence fatalities and its own motion investigations.
+The Office undertook a range of liaison activities in relation to its reviews of child deaths and family and domestic violence fatalities.

-See further details in the Child Death Review section, the Family and Domestic Violence Fatality Review section, and the Own Motion Investigations, Monitoring and Improvement section.
+See further details in the Child Death Review section and the Family and Domestic Violence Fatality Review section.